Significance tests of feature relevance for a black-box learner: Numerical examples

-\textbf{Example 6.} (\textit{Impact of different modes of combining p-values}) This example (Table \ref{tab:sim_cp}) concerns the combined tests with different ways of combining p-values, including the Hommel, the Bonferroni, the first quantile, the median, the Cauchy, and the harmonic methods.
-The power and Type \rom{1} errors of these tests will be examined in two simulated examples: (1) $N=6000, \rho=0.25, B=0.2, L=3, \varpi=128$; (2) $N=6000, \rho=0.25, B=0.4, L=4, \varpi=32$.
+\textbf{Example 6.} (\textit{Impact of different modes of combining p-values}) This example (Table B.4 in Appendix B) concerns the combined tests with different ways of combining p-values.
+Type \rom{1}/\rom{2} errors are examined in two simulated examples: (1) $N=6000, \rho=0.25, B=0.2, L=3, \varpi=128$; (2) $N=6000, \rho=0.25, B=0.4, L=4, \varpi=32$.

+\textbf{Example 7.} (\textit{Impact of over/under-parameterized models}) This example (Table \ref{tab:sim_diff}) concerns the impact of the proposed tests based on different underlying black-box models.
+Specifically, we set the ground truth function $f^*$ as a neural network with $\varpi = 64$ and $L=3$, and consider both the under-parameterized and over-parameterized models with $\varpi = 32, 64, 128$.

-For a test's size and power, we compute the proportions of its rejecting $H_0$ out of 1000 simulations under $H_0$ and out of 100 simulations under $H_a$, respectively.
+For a test's Type \rom{1} and \rom{2} errors, we compute the proportions of its rejecting $H_0$ out of 1000 simulations under $H_0$ and out of 100 simulations under $H_a$, respectively.

-When implementing the ``log-ratio'' splitting scheme, $(n,m)$ is determined by \eqref{eqn:log-ratio} with $N_0 = 1000$, and $\rho = 0.01$; for the data-adaptive scheme, the grids of $\zeta$ are set as $\{0.2, 0.4, 0.6, 0.8\}$.
+When implementing the log-ratio splitting scheme, $(n,m)$ is determined by \eqref{eqn:log-ratio} with $N_0 = 1000$, and $\rho = 0.01$; for the data-adaptive scheme, the grids of $\zeta$ are set as $\{0.2, 0.4, 0.6, 0.8\}$.
 Moreover, the grids for searching the optimal perturbation size are $\{0.01, 0.05, 0.1, 0.5, 1.0\}$.
-The hyper-parameters of a neural network are the same for all tests; that is, \texttt{epochs} is 100, \texttt{batch\_size} is 512, and early stopping is used based on the mean squared error (MSE) with \texttt{validation\_split} being 0.2 and \texttt{patience} being 50, where \texttt{patience} is the number of epochs until termination if no progress is made on the validation set.
 For combined tests, the number of repeated random splitting is set as 5.
+The hyperparameters of fitting a neural network are the same as in Section \ref{sec:num_compare}.

-\textbf{Power and empirical size of the one-split, two-split, and combined tests.} As indicated in Tables \ref{tab:sim_sample_size} - \ref{tab:sim_cor}, the one-split and two-split tests perform well in Examples 1-5 with respect to controlling Type \rom{1} error and yielding high power.
-In particular, Type \rom{1} errors are close to the nominal level $\alpha = 0.05$, whereas the power functions increase to 1 as the sample size $N$ increases.
-As expected, the one-split test dominates the two-split test in terms of statistical power, which agrees with our power analysis in Theorems \ref{thm:power} and \ref{thm:TS_power}.
-The combined one-split and two-split tests consistently improve over their one-split and two-split tests in terms of power while controlling the Type \rom{1} error.
-Specifically, the combined one-split and two-split tests tend to have higher power but slightly lower empirical Type \rom{1} error.
+\textbf{Type \rom{1}/\rom{2} errors of the (combined) one-split/two-split tests.} As indicated in Tables \ref{tab:sim_sample_size}-\ref{tab:sim_B} and Tables B.1 - B.5, the one-split/two-split tests perform well in all examples with respect to controlling Type \rom{1}/\rom{2} errors.
+In particular, Type \rom{1} errors are close to the nominal level $\alpha = 0.05$, whereas Type \rom{2} errors decrease to 0 as the sample size $N$ increases.
+As expected, the one-split test outperforms the two-split test in terms of Type \rom{2} error, which agrees with Theorems \ref{thm:power} and Theorem A.3 in Appendix A. The combined tests consistently improve the performance in terms of both Type \rom{1}/\rom{2} errors.